jacksonlevine/jacksonlevine/README.md

 ## ["CleveLand", Minecraft Recreation / Minecraft-inspired Game in C++](https://github.com/jacksonlevine/CleveLand)

-The current product of a long self-educational journey to recreate a game like Minecraft from scratch.
+The current product of a long self-educational journey to recreate a game like Minecraft from scratch with no engine, using only graphics APIs.

 ## [PictoSend RS](https://github.com/jacksonlevine/pictosend-rs)